🚤 Introduction: The Shortcut Right Beside You

 1. Limited Routes

-Not all areas are connected by water
+Problem: Not all areas are connected by water Impact: You may still need road transport

 2. Fixed Schedules

-Ferries don’t run as frequently as buses
+Problem: Ferries don't run as frequently as buses Impact: Missing one can delay your trip

 3. Higher Upfront Cost

-👉 You’re paying for time saved and reduced stress
+Problem: Ferry fares can be higher than danfo Reality: 👉 You're paying for time saved and reduced stress

 💰 Cost vs Time Breakdown